shengyang998/Heightify/ARMeasurementPitfall.md

 - Testing on physical devices is essential as AR functionality is limited in simulators
 - Users should be in well-lit environments with visible surfaces for accurate measurements
 - Camera permission must be granted by the user for AR functionality to work
 - Permission requests are shown in the user's system language thanks to localized descriptions
+- All user-facing text is available in both English and Chinese
+- Vision Pro users receive appropriate messaging about AR limitations
+- Error messages are designed to guide users towards resolution
+- Measurement adjustment UI provides clear visual and textual feedback in user's language